 Still, the report of slowing crypto partnership hints at a broader theme in the relationship between digital asset firms and the world of traditional finance.
 Earlier this year, Binance suspended US Dollar deposits via the SWIFT network citing issues with its banking partner Signature Bank.

-The retreat in crypto ventures also stems from mounting regulatory pressure in the United States.
+The retreat in cryptocurrency ventures also stems from mounting regulatory pressure in the United States.

-Additionally, the New York Department of Financial Services (NYDFS) ordered Paxos — the crypto firm responsible for issuing Binance’s dollar-pegged stablecoin ‘BUSD’ to stop creating any new tokens.
+Additionally, the New York Department of Financial Services (NYDFS) ordered Paxos — the cryptocurrency firm responsible for issuing Binance’s dollar-pegged stablecoin ‘BUSD’ to stop creating any new tokens.

 It was revealed days later that the SEC also plans to sue Paxos over its issuance of BUSD, with the regulator claiming that Binance’s USD stablecoin is actually an unregistered security.